akrantz01/wafflehacks-2022-backend-development-workshop/README.md

 **Note**: This workshop will NOT teach you how to build the frontend.
 We will just be connecting the frontend to the backend.

+Once the workshop has concluded, the full code will be available [here](https://github.com/akrantz01/wafflehacks-2022-fullstack-workshop/tree/complete).

 ### Pre-requisites
 - [Python 3](https://www.python.org) installed (>= 3.8)